In our last blog post, we went over why it’s important to ideate from your initial app concept. In this post, we’ll show how to ideate.

 2) Be Mister Rogers

-If you’re too young to remember Mister Rogers’ Neighborhood, which aired on PBS from 1968 – 2001 (the second-longest running children’s show after Sesame Street), suffice it to say that Mister Rogers was a nice sincere man in a sweater who gently instructed children ages 2-5 how to grow up without ever sounding like a bossy parent.
+If you’re too young to remember Mister Rogers’ Neighborhood, which aired on PBS from 1968 – 2001 (the second-longest running children’s show after Sesame Street), Mister Rogers was a nice sincere man in a sweater who gently instructed children ages 2-5 how to grow up without ever sounding like a bossy parent.

 Mister Rogers is who you want to be while brainstorming your app idea: open, encouraging, creative, fostering.
 This is true when considering the ideas of your brainstorming colleagues (brainstorming works best in small groups), and even more true when considering your own ideas.
 The risk in not being Mister Rogers is that you limit your app’s potential, and fail to see the breakthrough idea.